Student Conduct Process

 Educational Conference: After consulting with the complainant, the Conduct Officer meets with the accused student for an Educational Conference.
 The Educational Conference provides an opportunity for the accused student to share his or her insight into the alleged incident and misconduct.
 Thereafter, it is determined whether the matter can be disposed of administratively by mutual consent of the parties in a manner acceptable to the Conduct Officer.
 All charges shall be presented to the accused in written form; the complainant shall receive a copy of the charge(s) and the accused's written response to the charges.
 The written response of the accused is not mandated at the Educational Conference.
 If the charges, sanctions, and/or provisions are agreed upon in writing, there shall be no subsequent proceedings.
 However, if the charges, sanctions, and/or provisions cannot be agreed upon at the Educational Conference level, there will be a formal hearing of the matter.

-Deferred Suspension Review: Students who are on Deferred Suspension at the time of an alleged incident will be afforded the opportunity to have an informal hearing with the Vice Provost for Student Formation & Campus Life (or designee) rather than an Educational Conference.
-In accordance with the definition of Deferred Suspension, the Vice Provost for Student Formation & Campus Life (or designee) will render the final decision with respect to the student’s responsibility for violations of the Student Code of Conduct and issue any appropriate sanctions and/or sanction provisions.
+Deferred Suspension Review: Students who are on Deferred Suspension at the time of an alleged incident will be afforded the opportunity to have an informal hearing with the Assistant Vice President for Student Life (or designee) rather than an Educational Conference.
+In accordance with the definition of Deferred Suspension, the Assistant Vice President for Student Life (or designee) will render the final decision with respect to the student’s responsibility for violations of the Student Code of Conduct and issue any appropriate sanctions and/or sanction provisions.
 Students who are on Deferred Suspension do not have the right to a formal hearing.

 There are two types of formal hearings: